George L. P. Radcliffe

 George Lovic Pierce Radcliffe (August 22, 1877 – July 29, 1974) was a Democratic Party member of the United States Senate who represented Maryland from 1935 to 1947.

 Background

 Radcliffe was born on a farm at Lloyds, near Cambridge, Maryland.
 He attended both public and private schools in his youth and later graduated from Cambridge Seminary in 1893, from Johns Hopkins University in 1897, from the graduate school of Johns Hopkins University in 1900, and from the University of Maryland School of Law in 1903.

 Career

 Following college, Radcliffe took the position of principal of the Cambridge Seminary he had attended as a youth.
 After a stint as a teacher in the Baltimore City College in 1901 and 1902, Radcliffe was admitted to the bar in 1903 and commenced practice in Baltimore, Maryland with an interest in banking and farming.

-During the First World War, Radcliffe joined the Liquor License Commission in Baltimore, serving from 1916–1919, and also served as a member of the Maryland State Council of Defense.
+During the First World War, Radcliffe joined the Liquor License Commission in Baltimore, serving from 1916 to 1919, and also served as a member of the Maryland State Council of Defense.